alpinebuster/as-docs/content/api/canvas.md

 ### getModelSize()
 Calculate the size of the model, in the currently displayed shape.
-Returns [width, height] in blockbench units
+Returns [width, height] in as units

 Returns: Array